-This post was most recently updated on August 30, 2021.
-It is based on a November 2017 post by Michael Ng and David Wessel on the same topic.
+This post was previously also updated by Kadija Yilla.
+It is based on a November 2017 blog by Michael Ng and David Wessel.

-Under a 1977 law, the president nominates a Fed chair and the two vice chairs for four-year terms.
-They must be confirmed for those positions by the Senate in a vote distinct from their confirmation as a member of the Fed board.
-Powell’s term as chair expires in February 2022.
-Clarida’s term as vice chair expires in September 2022.
-Quarles’ term as vice chair for (bank) supervision ends in October 2021.
+By law, the president nominates a Fed chair and the two vice chairs for four-year terms.
+They must be confirmed by the Senate for those positions in a vote distinct from their confirmation as a member of the Fed Board of Governors.
+Jerome Powell’s term as chair expires in February 2022; Biden has nominated him for a second term.
+The president has also nominated current Fed governor Lael Brainard to succeed Richard Clarida for a four-year term as vice chair; he resigned on January 14, 2022, two weeks before his term as a Fed governor was to expire, after controversy over trading in his personal portfolio during the pandemic.
+The president has yet to name a successor to Randal Quarles, whose term as vice chair for (bank) supervision ended in October 2021; he resigned as a Fed governor at the end of December 2021.

-Fed board members in Washington are chosen by the president and confirmed by the Senate.
-The president and the Senate have no say in picking presidents of the 12 regional Fed banks, however; they’re chosen by their private-sector boards of directors subject to the approval of the Fed’s board in Washington.
+Members of the Fed Board of Governors in Washington are chosen by the president and confirmed by the Senate.
+The president and Senate have no say in picking presidents of the 12 regional Fed banks, however; they’re chosen by their private sector boards of directors, subject to the approval of the Fed Board of Governors in Washington.

-Presidents of the regional Fed banks can serve until they’re 65, unless appointed after turning 55, in which case they can serve for a maximum of 10 years or until they’re 75, whichever comes first.
-Ms. Daly, appointed on October 1st, 2018, at the age of 55, falls into the second category, which means her term is up in October of 2028.
+Presidents of the regional Fed banks can serve until they’re 65—unless appointed after turning 55, in which case they can serve for a maximum of 10 years or until they’re 75, whichever comes first.
+For instance, Mary Daly, appointed on October 1, 2018, at the age of 55, falls into the second category, which means her term is up in October of 2028.
+(As Kaleb Nygaard has documented, this retirement rule dates to a 1936 decision by the Board of Governors.)

 |Name||Must Leave By||Bank||Age Now||Age Appointed|